williamssam/jokes-web-bot/README.md

 Built with HTML, CSS and Vanilla JS

-I made use of [Jokes API](https://sv443.net/jokeapi/v2/) and SpeechSynthesis API in the browser to pronounce the jokes.
+I made use of [Jokes API](https://sv443.net/jokeapi/v2/) and SpeechSynthesis API in the browser to read out the jokes.

 ## Screenshots and demo